barryCFlynn/Pixel_Perfect/README.md

 # User Experience

 ### Target Audience

-WatchBidCentral is tailored for the following target audience:
+Pixel Perfect is tailored for the following target audience:

-- Watch enthusiasts and collectors seeking a dedicated platform to buy and sell luxury timepieces.
+- Game franchise enthusiasts and collectors seeking a dedicated platform to buy and sell high-quality game-themed posters.
-- Individuals interested in learning about horology and connecting with a community that shares their passion for high-quality watches.
+- Individuals interested in learning about game art and connecting with a community that shares their passion for high-quality game-themed artwork.
-- Sellers looking for a trustworthy marketplace to list their luxury watches and reach a global audience of potential buyers.
+- Sellers looking for a trustworthy marketplace to list their game-themed posters and reach a global audience of potential buyers.
-- Buyers in search of a secure and user-friendly environment to discover authentic luxury watches from reputable sellers.
+- Buyers in search of a secure and user-friendly environment to discover authentic, high-quality game-themed posters from reputable sellers.

 ### User Requirements and Expectations

-When using WatchBidCentral, users can expect the following features and characteristics to fulfill their needs:
+When using Pixel Perfect, users can expect the following features and characteristics to fulfill their needs:

-- A visually appealing and easy-to-navigate interface that enhances the experience of buying and selling watches.
+- A visually appealing and easy-to-navigate interface that enhances the experience of buying and selling game-themed posters.
 - A secure registration and login process, safeguarding user data and transactions.
-- Interactive features such as the ability to place bids, create listings, and engage with other users through comments.
+- Interactive features such as the ability to create listings, purchase posters, and engage with other users through comments and reviews.
-- A personalized user profile where sellers can showcase their watches and buyers can manage their bids and watchlist.
+- A personalized user profile where sellers can showcase their posters and buyers can manage their purchases and wishlists.
-- Access to a curated selection of luxury watches, with detailed information and images to ensure authenticity and quality.
+- Access to a curated selection of high-quality game-themed posters, with detailed information and images to ensure authenticity and quality.